-The Initiative for Interstellar Studies has recently begun work on exciting plans for a CubeSat spacecraft mission that demonstrates the world’s first laser-sail in space.
+The Initiative for Interstellar Studies has recently begun work on exciting plans for a CubeSat spacecraft mission that demonstrates the world’s first laser sail in space.
 This amazing first would demonstrate key technologies for a laser-propelled future interstellar mission: Pushing a gram-sized “ChipSat” with a laser beam in space.
-With this technology it will be feasible to one day go to fractions of light speed bringing the stars within decades travel time of our reach.
+With this technology, it will be feasible to one day go to fractions of light speed.
+This will bring the stars within decades travel time of our reach.

-We are looking for funding to seed fund a technology development program towards this mission, including laser thrust measurements and developing a ChipSat with a solar/laser sail.
+We are looking for seed funding for a technology development program to support this mission.
+In particular, this program would include laser thrust measurements and developing a ChipSat with a solar/laser sail.

 We need you to help us push humanity to the next frontier in the exploration of interstellar space.
-Many others are looking at back up plans for humanity in space (SpaceX, Breakthrough Initiative) but before this can happen we have to develop the key technology breakthroughs to enable humanity to eventually become an interstellar species and improve our chances of survival.
+Many others are looking at backup plans for humanity in space (SpaceX, Breakthrough Initiative) but before this can happen we have to achieve the key technology breakthroughs to enable humanity to eventually become an interstellar species and improve our chances of survival.

-Our probe fits into the palm of your hand: It is the size of a credit card for the sail and 1 cm² in area for the ChipSat that is deployed with it, smaller than your thumbnail.
-Our plan is to deploy our sail system from a CubeSat, and then to push it with laser, and then to capture it on film and video.
+The probe we are developing fits onto the palm of your hand: The sail is the size of a credit card and the ChipSat deployed with it is 1 cm² in area, smaller than your thumbnail.
+Our plan is to deploy our sail system from a CubeSat, and then push it with a laser, and then capture it on film and video.